Japans Indigenous Peoples Fight Stigma To Reclaim Identities - UrduPoint

 Most of the 1.5 million residents of Japan's southern Okinawa islands are believed to have Ryukyu heritage.

-The Ryukyu Kingdom -- a string of islands from southern Japan's Amami region to the Yaeyama islands near Taiwan -- was formally annexed by Japan in 1879.
+The Ryukyu Kingdom -- a string of islands from southern Japan's Amami region to the Yaeyama islands near Taiwan -- was formally annexed by Japan in 1879, when authorities began forcible assimilation.

 While Japan sent settlers to Hokkaido after annexation, in Okinawa, assimilation was more proactive, said Eiji Oguma, a professor at Keio University.